-Raw material prices have increased over the past several years, including primary feedstocks: coal tar, coal and lumber.
 Many of the Company's sales contracts include provisions that allow for price increases based on increases in the price of raw materials, which has allowed the Company to generally maintain profit dollars in our core businesses.
-However, significant increases in raw material costs, such as those occurring during 2007 and 2006, have resulted in margin dilution because only the increased cost is passed on to the customer.
-The Company believes that the global restructuring of the CM&C business has stabilized with respect to the North American and European markets, and that future expansion of the aluminum (and carbon pitch) markets will be primarily in Asian and Middle Eastern countries.
+However, significant increases in raw material costs, such as those occurring during 2008 and 2007, have resulted in margin dilution because only the increased cost is passed on to the customer.
+The Company believes that future expansion of the aluminum (and carbon pitch) markets will be primarily in Asian and Middle Eastern countries.
 The Company expects to expand into these markets to the extent that the economics justify such expansion.
 Conditions in the U.S. economy may have an impact on the demand for certain products, particularly coal tar chemicals, which are used in various applications related to consumer products and the housing industry.
 Net sales over the past several years have been significantly impacted by favorable foreign exchange rates in Australia, Denmark, China and the United Kingdom.
 In the event this trend reverses, net sales could decline if volumes do not increase.

 In addition to the normal seasonal impacts associated with crosstie procurement, the Company has seen a reduction in purchasing by the railroads in order to reduce their crosstie inventories.
 The reduction is due to accelerated buying by the railroads during 2007 which increased their inventories above normal levels, coupled with an uncertain economic climate thus far in 2008.
-The Company anticipates that the reduction in purchases by the railroads in the first quarter will continue into the second quarter of 2008.
-Current expectations are that crosstie purchases by the railroads will return to more normalized levels during the second half of the year; however uncertainty associated with the North American economic climate could impact the level of purchasing activity from the railroads during the remainder of 2008.
+Current expectations are that crosstie purchases by the railroads will return to more normalized levels during the second half of the year; however uncertainty associated with the North American economic climate could impact the level of purchasing activity during the remainder of 2008.